Horrors of the Black Museum

-Horrors of the Black Museum (1959) is a British-American horror film starring Michael Gough and directed by Arthur Crabtree.
+Horrors of the Black Museum is a 1959 British horror film directed by Arthur Crabtree and starring Michael Gough, June Cunningham, Graham Curnow and Shirley Anne Field.

-It was the first film in what film critic David Pirie dubbed Anglo-Amalgamated's "Sadian trilogy" (the other two being Circus of Horrors and Peeping Tom), with an emphasis on sadism, cruelty and violence (with sexual undertones), in contrast to the supernatural horror of the Hammer films of the same era.
+It was the first film in what film critic David Pirie dubbed Anglo-Amalgamated's "Sadian trilogy" (the other two being Circus of Horrors (1960) and Peeping Tom (1960)), with an emphasis on sadism, cruelty and violence (with sexual undertones), in contrast to the supernatural horror of the Hammer films of the same era.

 Plot

 A package is delivered to Gail, a young blonde woman with a roommate named Peggy.
 Gail opens the package to find a pair of binoculars, but when she uses them to look out a window, she screams and collapses, dying.
 The binoculars are revealed to have two spikes emerging out of the eyepiece.

 Peggy is being interviewed by Superintendent Graham and Inspector Lodge when journalist and crime writer Edmond Bancroft enters the room.
 He wishes to see the binoculars for himself, and Graham remarks on their similarity to binoculars in Scotland Yard's "Black Museum".

 Bancroft then purchases a dagger at Aggie's antique shop.
 Returning to his house, he enters his secret basement museum with his assistant Rick.
 The museum exhibits various weapons and implements of torture used by criminals.

 Bancroft visits his doctor, Dr. Ballan, and tells him that he cannot rest until the killer is apprehended.
 Ballan observes that Bancroft goes into a state of shock after the murders, noting that he needs psychiatric treatment and should be hospitalized.

 Bancroft later visits his mistress Joan in her flat, who argues with him, asking for money and calling him a cripple.
 Joan leaves her apartment for a bar where she dances provocatively to music from a jukebox.
 She returns to her flat and prepares to sleep, but when she lays down on her bed she gasps, seeing a guillotine and a man with a hideous face above her bed frame.
 When the guillotine blade falls she screams, gathering curious neighbors at her door.
 The hideous man pushes his way through this crowd when he makes his escape.
 Graham investigates, questioning the crowd of neighbors who mention the man's strange appearance.

 At a cocktail party, Graham tells Bancroft that the police have captured Tom Rivers, who has confessed to the murders.
 Rivers later admits to various other famous crimes, revealing himself to be a fantasist, but Graham keeps Rivers to try to capture the true culprit.
 Bancroft hears of Rivers' confession and requests to see Rivers, but Graham explains that Rivers has been sent to a mental hospital.